|

-This Siel PX Jr Keyboard was giving to Dungeon Studios as payment for
+This Siel PX Jr Keyboard was giving to Dungeon Studios as payment forsome Electronic work that we did. (yes he found this

 keyboard in the dumpster) So more than half of the keys